Helping First Time Home Buyers

 Written By: D. “Alex” Vaughn

-Alex Vaughn, is a Broker Associate Realtor on The Vaughn Real Estate Team with Carrington Real Estate Services (US) LLC and specializes in helping first home buyers find condominiums and homes in the Greater Miami area.
-Alex is a highly experienced agent, offering end-to-end professional service. http://thevaughnrealestategroup.com/member/realtor-d-alex-vaughn/.
+Alex Vaughn, is a Broker Associate Realtor on The Vaughn Real Estate Team with Vylla Home (US) LLC and specializes in helping first home buyers find condominiums and homes in the Greater Miami & Detroit areas.
+Alex is a highly experienced agent, offering end-to-end professional real estate service. http://thevaughnrealestategroup.com/member/realtor-d-alex-vaughn/.